misha98857/react-handbook/README.md

 ## Roadmap

-I have a really tight deadline.
+I have a tight deadline and didn't manage to complete everything.
 Here are some planned changes related to cleaning up the project:

 1. Remove all void/async/await from the project.
 It's Angular with RxJS, and these should be avoided.
 2. Move all dispatches from widgets/pages to the feature slice.